 Colorectal cancer is the third most common cancer in men (746,000 cases, 10.0% of the total) and the second in women (614,000 cases, 9.2% of the total) worldwide.
 The American Cancer Society estimates that 136,830 people will be diagnosed in 2014 and that 50,310 will die from colon cancer in the United States.
 Mortality rates for colorectal cancer have declined in both men and women over the past two decades.
 These decreases reflect declining incidence rates and improvements in early detection and treatment.

 A key challenge in the clinical management of newly diagnosed colorectal cancer patients is the choice of correct treatment.
 With the growing availability of treatment options and protocols, the correct determination of the patient’s prognosis is key in selecting the proper adjuvant therapy following surgery.
 With the limited data available today, many patients are subjected to unnecessary aggressive and expensive treatments, while others are under treated, increasing their risk of poor survival.

-The technology we have developed may provide critical information for assessing the urgency of treatment and for correctly selecting the personalized medicine for these patients.
+The technology we have developed may provide critical information for assessing the urgency of treatment and for correctly selecting the medicine for each of these patients.

 An In-Vitro Diagnostic (IVD) kit that measures the levels of circulating mortalin and HSP70 biomarkers in blood samples, identifying colorectal cancer patients at high risk of poor survival as well as patients with high prospect for 5 years survival.